k6mui/RTP_vtxt_/README.md

-This project implements a Video On Demand (VOD) System over UDP with sending and receiving to a multicast IP address.
+This project implements a Video On Demand (VOD) System over RTP with sending and receiving to a multicast IP address.
 The application can run on the same machine and allows data flow from the server to the client.

 ## Configuration